 Whenever issues arise among members of the workplace, it helps to have management on the ground to mediate the situation.
 Challenges can erupt for a number of reasons, but strong leadership can diffuse the situation if they understand how to do so.
 According to Industry Week, continuous leadership and skills training helps managers be more effective, but these abilities are often of no use if the supervisor is in a different country or doesn't understand cultural differences.

-Shelter companies handle human resources management for U.S. businesses.
-From coordinating fun activities to counseling the workforce when disagreements occur, shelter companies are perfectly suited to creating a culture of collaboration and teamwork because they are on-site and experienced in Mexican labor practices.
+Manufacturing Communities handle human resources management for U.S. businesses.
+From coordinating fun activities to counseling the workforce when disagreements occur, Manufacturing Communities are perfectly suited to creating a culture of collaboration and teamwork because they are on-site and experienced in Mexican labor practices.

 Perhaps one of the most important ways to build teamwork in the workplace is to be consistent with team-building initiatives, according to Industry Week.
 However, U.S. businesses may have trouble sticking with a team-building schedule if they don't have managers on the ground who are experienced in the most effective types of activities and who understand the importance of consistency.

-Shelter companies are on-site, so it is much easier for them to facilitate educational activities and monitor employee performance than if management was solely at the manufacturer's U.S. headquarters.
-In fact, issues may not be communicated to the business if the company doesn't use shelter services, making it more difficult to consistently encourage teamwork among employees.
-Companies that assist in the offshoring process are also able to survey workers on a frequent basis to understand how staff members are feeling and identify workforce areas that may need to be improved.
+Manufacturing Communities have people on-site, so it is much easier for them to facilitate educational activities and monitor employee performance than if management was solely at the manufacturer's U.S. headquarters.
+In fact, issues may not be communicated to the business if the company doesn't use in-house services, making it more difficult to consistently encourage teamwork among employees.
+Companies that assist in the nearshore process are also able to survey workers on a frequent basis to understand how staff members are feeling and identify workforce areas that may need to be improved.